JunyYan/Bottom-re-detection-of-multibeam-echosounders-at-high-incidence-angles/README.md

 If you want to train the model, you need to unzip the MBESSample60.zip and ensure the proper path.

-If you want to test the model, you need to unzip the multibeam 7z files, or download at the [NOAA website](https://www.ncei.noaa.gov/maps/water-column-sonar/) and ensure the proper path.
+If you want to test the model, you need to unzip the multibeam 7z files, or download files at the [NOAA website](https://www.ncei.noaa.gov/maps/water-column-sonar/) and ensure the proper path.

 ## Who do I talk to?